-Without a clear understanding of these cycles, Organisation and its supplier can work mutually to develop a Procurement strategy to create value to its customer.
+Without a clear understanding of these cycles, Organisation and its supplier can work mutually to develop a Procurement strategy to create value for its customer.
 By doing so, not only can they remove unwanted cost but also increase the size of their markets.
 However, the key question is whether sourcing and supplier organisation are willing to be transparent and if so, how much?

 - Benefits of Segmented Strategy: Supplier’s perspective

-- Nuture client and seek new opportunities
+- Nurture client and seek new opportunities

-- Defend Rigorously and provide high level of service
+- Defend rigorously and provide high level of service

 - Charge premium price for value-added service